Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation

 We conduct experiments on a synthetic 2D grid domain and real-world molecule generation tasks, including both fragment- and atom-based settings.
-On a synthetic 2D grid domain, our mixing policy achieves substantially lower error than preference-conditioned baselines for scalarization, maintaining stable performance even as the number of objectives increases.
+On the synthetic 2D grid domain, our mixing policy achieves substantially lower error than preference-conditioned baselines for linear scalarization, maintaining stable performance even as the number of objectives increases.
 For logical operators, our method performs comparably to classifier-guided mixing while requiring no additional training.
-On molecular generation, our training-free approach matches or exceeds the sample quality of baselines that require retraining, and for logical operators, our method is significantly faster than classifier-guided composition during inference.
-Overall, experimental results demonstrate that our method enables diverse compositions without additional training while incurring minimal inference overhead.
+On molecular generation, our approach matches or exceeds the sample quality of baselines that require joint training for each objective combination, and for logical operators, our method is significantly faster than classifier-guided composition during inference.
+Overall, experimental results demonstrate that our method enables diverse compositions without additional training at the composition stage while incurring minimal inference overhead.